brayden-s-haws/ai_explainability/README.md

 You can watch a demo of this in action [here](https://share.cleanshot.com/RnPnsGR7).

+You can give it a try for yourself [here](https://ai-explainability.replit.app).

 ## How It Works

 The AI Explainability Card Generator operates through a series of steps to process input data and generate explainability cards: